off-by-some/fynx/docs/generation/markdown/decorators.md

     save_to_localstorage("theme", preferences["theme"])
 ```

 Decorators are the bridge between reactive state and imperative code.
 They allow you to write declarative relationships while maintaining clean, maintainable code.
-Choose the right decorator for your use case, and remember that reactive functions should focus on side effects while computed properties handle pure transformations.
+Use `@reactive` for all reactive behavior, combining it with conditional observables for event-driven reactions.
+Remember that reactive functions should focus on side effects while computed properties handle pure transformations.